Are You Ready for Kapha Season?February 26, 2019

-Cold, wet and heavy are a few qualities associated with Kapha dosha and therefore, with Kapha Season (late winter – spring).
-Can’t you just feel it in the photo above that I took from my apartment window last February?
+Cold, wet and heavy are a few qualities associated with Kapha dosha and therefore, with Kapha Season (late winter-spring).

 Ayurveda doesn’t put exact dates on the seasons because changeability is one of its principles.

-To truly live an Ayurvedic lifestyle you must stay in tune with Nature on a day-to-day basis.
+To truly live an Ayurvedic lifestyle you must try to stay in tune with Nature on a day-to-day basis.

 Here in the Northeastern US where I live, the transition from Vata Season to Kapha Season generally begins around mid-February, but all you need to do is step outside and feel the sudden change from dry (Vata) to damp (Kapha).
 This is a much better indicator than a set date.